mikeanddroid/TickTakToe-Ultimate/README.md

 ---

-> **Pro Tip**: Try the Hard AI mode for a real challenge, then organize a tournament with friends using custom names and themes! 🏆
+> **Pro Tip**: Try the 💀 Impossible AI mode for the ultimate challenge, then organize a tournament with friends using custom names and themes!
+The AI uses advanced minimax algorithm that's nearly unbeatable! 🏆